DropThePress/Dedicated-Bitcoin-Price-Display/README.md

 ## How to Use

 1. Download the [BitcoinDisplayClock.html](BitcoinDisplayClock.html) file
+     - Windows: Right Click
+     - Mobile: Hold link > Save As
-2. Open it in any web browser on your phone
+3. Open it in any web browser on your phone
-3. Tap the screen to go fullscreen
+4. Tap the screen to go fullscreen
-4. Keep your device plugged in for a permanent display
+5. Keep your device plugged in for a permanent display
-5. RECOMMENDED: use a very slow charger to extend the life of the device
+6. RECOMMENDED: use a very slow charger to extend the life of the device

 ## API Sources